Raytheon sees opportunity for its own sales in EADS-BAE merger

-WASHINGTON William Swanson, chief executive of Raytheon Co, said a possible merger of European defence giants EADS and BAE Systems could help his own company boost its share of important defence markets.
+WASHINGTON William Swanson, chief executive of Raytheon Co (RTN.N), said a possible merger of European defense giants EADS EAD.PA and BAE Systems (BAES.L) could help his own company boost its share of important defense markets.

 Swanson, who helped Raytheon integrate its own complex acquisitions during the last big wave of consolidation in the 1990s, told a Morgan Stanley investor conference on Thursday that it was hard work merging separate entities like those of EADS and BAE.